sakibmiyahn/devlogs-by-sakib/cmbjfbrak000109jsg33w1v3v.md

 * [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-Put the following in `.vscode/settings.json` in the project (you can of also put these settings in you User Preferences file):
+Put the following in `.vscode/settings.json` in the project (you can also put these settings in your User Preferences file):

 ```json
 {